-An advisory against swimming was posted today at a sound-side site in Dare County, where state recreational water quality officials found bacteria levels in the water that exceed the state’s and Environmental Protection Agency’s recreational water quality standards.
+An advisory against swimming was posted today at a sound-side site in Dare County, where state officials found bacteria levels in the water that exceed the state’s and Environmental Protection Agency’s recreational water quality standards.

-This advisory is not a beach closing, nor does the advisory affect the entire Colington Harbour area.
+This advisory at Sandy Bay is not a beach closing, nor does the advisory include the entire Cape Hatteras National Seashore.
 Swimming advisories are for waters within 200 feet of the sign.
 The sign posted reads as follows:

 SWIMMING IN THIS AREA IS NOT RECOMMENDED.
 BACTERIA TESTING INDICATES

 LEVELS OF CONTAMINATION THAT MAY BE HAZARDOUS TO YOUR

 HEALTH.
 THIS ADVISORY AFFECTS WATERS WITHIN 200’ OF THIS SIGN.

 OFFICE OF THE STATE HEALTH DIRECTOR

 State officials will continue testing the site, and they will remove the sign and notify the public again when the bacteria levels decrease to levels below the standards.